 Walking into the Oak Ridge Gun Range, I was intimidated, nervous, and very unsure of what to expect.
 Jeff Shedden, also a writer for the Valencia Voice, was my accompaniment for my gun range experience.

-Brittany Gil learns to shoot a gun for the first time at Oak Ridge gun range in Orlando.
-"I was intimidated, nervous, and unsure of what to expect."
-Gil said.

 It took a total of about ten minutes for us to rent out a SIG 9 mm and 50 bullets.
 After soaking up some pointers on how to hold and prevent recoil from the gun, it was time to lock and load.